I love sports and particularly enjoy watching NFL, NHL, NBA, and MLB.

-Sometimes, players will quit the CFL and try out for the NFL because of the money and fame that the NFL offers their players.
+Sometimes, players will quit the CFL and try out for the NFL because of the money and fame that they offer their players.

 2. Field Size

 The dimensions of the fields vary between the two leagues.

-- From one goal line to the other, an NFL field is 100 yards with a midfield line at 50 yards.
-On the other hand, from goal line to goal line a CFL field is 110 yards, with the 55-yard line at midfield.
+- An NFL field is 100 by 53 1/3 yards with a midfield line at 50 yards.
+A CFL field is 110 by 65 yards with the midfield line at 55 yards.

-Since the field is bigger and there are fewer downs in the CFL, teams usually have a more passing-oriented offensive than in the NFL.
-In NFL offense there is usually a greater balance between passes and runs
+Since the field is bigger and there are fewer downs in the CFL, teams usually have a more passing-oriented offense than in the NFL.
+Offense in the NFL usually has a greater balance between passes and runs.

 3. Number of Players on the Field

 - The total number of players on the field in the NFL is 22.
-The offensive team has 11 players and the defensive team has 11 players.
+There are 11 players on the field for each opposing team.

 - In the CFL, the total is 24.
 There are 12 players on each opposing side.

 - On the defensive side, the CFL has two halfbacks and a safety while the NFL has two safety positions called free safety and strong safety.

 4. Number of Downs

 5. Time Rules and Timeouts

-- In American football, each team has three timeouts per half and at the players receive a two-minute warning given at the end of each half.
+- In American football, each team has three timeouts per half.
+There is also a two-minute warning given at the end of each half.

 - Both the two and three-minute warnings automatically stop the clock after each play without charging a time out to either team.

 Another difference is the play clock.

-- In the CFL, after the play is over, the referee whistles the next play to start and the offensive has 20 seconds to snap the football.
+- In the CFL, after the play is over, the referee whistles for the next play to start and the offense has 20 seconds to snap the football.

 - Players in the NFL have 40 seconds to run an offensive play after the whistle.